Nested Sampling for Non-Gaussian Inference in SLAM Factor Graphs: Methods

-A cyclic factor graph can be viewed as an acyclic factor graph accompanied by loop-closing edges (see Fig. \ref{fig: factor graph}b).
-Correspondingly, we define the factors in the acyclic factor graph that incorporates all variables as the `AC' set while the remaining factors are grouped as `LC' set.
-From the perspective of density factorization, the posterior density in (\ref{eq: posterior formation}) can be equivalently written as Furthermore, we construct the prior density in nested sampling following and leave the loop-closing factors to the likelihood function This partition is helpful for nested sampling due to two aspects: (i) the prior density resembles the posterior distribution better than simple proposals such as uniform distributions while ancestral sampling can be applied to draw prior samples along the acyclic structure with tractable computational cost, and (ii) the likelihood function involves fewer factors, which reduces the cost of likelihood evaluation in nested sampling.
-SLAM factor graphs are usually sparse which implies that the cardinality of AC set can be comparable to or even much greater than the cardinality of LC set.
-Therefore, exploiting the sparsity structure of SLAM factor graphs can effectively improve the computational performance of nested sampling without sacrificing solution quality.
+This partition of $\PF$ and $\LF$ sets improves nested sampling in two aspects: (i) the prior model resembles the posterior distribution better than simple proposals such as uniform distributions of all variables and (ii) the likelihood model involves fewer factors, which reduces the cost of likelihood evaluation in nested sampling.
+SLAM factor graphs are usually sparse, which implies that the cardinality of $\PF$ set can be comparable to or even much greater than the cardinality of $\LF$ set.
+Therefore, exploiting the sparsity structure of SLAM factor graphs can effectively improve both the computational performance and solution quality of nested sampling.